Seethakka: Political career

 Anasuya first entered politics in 2004 when she joined the Telugu Desam Party and contested unsuccessfully from Mulug.
 She contested from it again in 2009, winning the constituency, and defeating Congress candidate Podem Veeriah by a huge margin.
-She lost the constituency in 2014 to TRS candidate Azmeera Chandulal.
+She lost the constituency in 2014 to BRS candidate Azmeera Chandulal.

 In 2017, Anasuya left the TDP and joined the Congress, soon becoming general secretary of All India Mahila Congress and later state in-charge for Chhattisgarh Mahila Congress.
-She won the elections for Mulug constituency in 2018 as a Congress candidate.
+She won the elections for Mulug constituency in 2018 and 2023 as a Congress candidate.

+On 7 December 2023, she took oath as a cabinet minister in Telangana.

+Currently, Seethakka is serving as a cabinet minister for Panchayat Raj & Rural Development, Rural Water Supply, Women and Child Welfare in Government of Telangana from 7 December 2023.

-Relief in Lockdown
+Relief in lockdown

 Anasuya had visited over 400 villages near the Telangana-Chhattisgarh border in 2020 during lockdown, providing relief to locals, distributing rice, dal etc., commodities and masks to people in need.
-Her efforts received tremendous support on social media, “I am doing this as my duty towards my people, for my own satisfaction,” said Anasuya.
-“There is no support from the TRS government.
-I could do all this because of donations and support of like-minded individuals.”
+Her efforts received tremendous support on social media, "I am doing this as my duty towards my people, for my own satisfaction," said Anasuya.
+"There is no support from the TRS government.
+I could do all this because of donations and support of like-minded individuals."